-Santa Cruz County has experienced a higher than average number of acute Hepatitis A virus infection cases over the past month.
+Santa Cruz County continues to experience an increase in new Hepatitis A infection cases.
+The County usually has 1-2 confirmed cased per year.
+In the last 7 weeks the county has received 8 confirmed cases.
 These newly identified cases share one or more of the following characteristics: illicit drug use (injection and non-injection), homelessness, and/or dense living conditions.
 Of concern is the fact that there have been recent, serious and widespread outbreaks of Hepatitis A in similar identified populations in other counties.